xyluo25/exceltosqlserver/Tutorial PyPI.md

 under save folder

 # step 2 prepare .pypirc file

 # step 3 upload your file onto pypi

-you will see dict folder under your homefolder,and then
+you will see dist folder under your home_folder,and then

 run